Are you where you want to be in your business?

 If you struggle with self-motivation, you might want a coach or consultant who is more actively involved.
 You set up a detailed project plan that includes checklists and short deadlines, and you meet more frequently to make sure you’re staying accountable and on track.
 Your coach or consultant keeps an eagle eye on things and can come on strong when you need them to.

-• The coach’s or consultant’s experience.
+Neither of these approaches is better than the other, so be honest with yourself: If you tend to procrastinate, having a laidback coach or consultant will not set you up for success.
+If you like to work on your own, having a highly attentive coach or consultant might drive you nuts. - The coach’s or consultant’s experience.
 Before you commit to a coach or consultant, read their reviews.
 Ask for testimonials from current and recent clients.
 Do your due diligence to make sure the coach or consultant is legit and can deliver on what they promise.
 There’s no point in paying someone who won’t get you where you need to be.

-• Connection.
+One caveat: Don’t worry too much about industry experience; a good coach or consultant builds the kind of business knowledge that is transferrable across industries. - Connection.
 No coach or consultant is right for everyone.
 Everyone has different levels of intensity, different approaches, different systems.
 At the end of the day, you want to choose someone you can work with, someone who gets you and what you’re trying to accomplish.
 This is an entirely subjective factor; you want to find someone who feels right.
 If a coach or consultant checks every other box but you’re just not making that connection, move on.
 Don’t be afraid to keep looking until you find the one who does click.

 How much does coaching and/or consulting cost?
 What do I get for that investment?